-(3) A person who obstructs, makes a false representation or refuses to furnish any information required under subsection (1) under this Act or Regulations made under this Act, to any person carrying out his or her official duty commits an offence and is liable on summary conviction to a fine not exceeding one thousand dollars.
+- (a) obstructs that person in the performance of his duties; - (b) makes a false representation to that person; or - (c) refuses to furnish any information which that person may require under this Act or regulations made under this Act, commits an offence and is liable on summary conviction to a fine not exceeding one thousand dollars.

-Notice to comply.
+109. Notice to comply

-109. Where the Minister is satisfied that a private educational institution registered under this Act has ceased to be conducted in accordance with this Act or regulations made under this Act, the Minister may serve on the proprietor of the institution a notice of that fact, requiring him or her within the time specified in the notice to conduct the school in accordance with this Act or the regulations as the case may be.
+Where the Minister is satisfied that a private educational institution registered under this Act has ceased to be conducted in accordance with this Act or regulations made under this Act, the Minister may serve on the proprietor of the institution a notice of that fact, requiring him or her within the time specified in the notice to conduct the school in accordance with this Act or the regulations as the case may be.

-Cancellation of registration.
+110. Cancellation of registration

-110. Where a proprietor who is served with a notice under section 109 fails, within the time specified in the notice or within such further time as the Minister allows, to comply with the notice, the Minister shall -
+Where a proprietor who is served with a notice under section 109 fails, within the time specified in the notice or within such further time as the Minister allows, to comply with the notice, the Minister shall-

-- (a) cancel the permit and the registration of the private educational institution; and - (b) in writing inform the proprietor:

-- (i) that the permit has been revoked and the registration has been cancelled and of the reasons for the revocation and cancellation; and - (ii) of his or her right to appeal under section 111.
+- (a) cancel the permit and the registration of the private educational institution; and - (b) in writing inform the proprietor- - (i) that the permit has been revoked and the registration has been cancelled and of the reasons for the revocation and cancellation; and - (ii) of his or her right to appeal under section 111 below.